 Growth is something every company strives to achieve.
-Growth is usually the sign of a stable company, but we all know that with growth often brings growing pains.
-Suddenly, the manufacturing processes that you thought were state of the art, are now costing your company money.
-Perhaps these processes are not quick enough, have too much room for error, or has too much paperwork causing a bottle neck in the office.
-While SigmaNEST offers solutions for all these types of issues, we are going to focus more on the programming side of things.
+Financial growth or expansion is usually the sign of a stable company, but we all know that growth is commonly accompanied by growing pains.
+In many cases of growth, shops purchase more machines or software to keep up with demand.
+Suddenly, the state of the art manufacturing process you have researched is now going to cost your company more money than you could have foreseen in your budget meeting.
+Before investing in entirely new machinery, you may want to take a closer look at your process and its inefficiencies.
+Perhaps your process is not quick enough, has too much room for error, or has too much paperwork causing a bottleneck in the office.
+While SigmaNEST software offers solutions for all of the issues previously mentioned, we are going to focus more on the programming stumbling blocks.
 Specifically, CAD design and PDM systems.

 If you are a small OEM or job shop you probably are not using a PDM system.
 If you are not familiar with what PDM stands for, PDM stands for Product Data Management.
 PDM software manages and controls the life of CAD files from beginning to end.
 PDM automatically reduces human error with cad drawing, limits accessibility, and helps companies become more organized with their CAD files.
 Most people call these systems vaults.
-Once your assembly or DXF file is inside the PDM system many people wonder how to get that file into your CAD/CAM nesting system.
+Once your assembly or DXF file is inside the PDM system shops struggle to get that file into their CAD/CAM nesting system.
 Due to your company’s growth, it’s important to look for and maintain automation.
-How do you do this with vault systems?
+How should the process really work?

 It’s simple.
 Any good CAD/CAM nesting solution should have the ability to connect directly to the PDM system you are using.
 If your current solution does not allow for automation between software, it will make getting your files to your nesting software very difficult.
 If your CAD file transfer is being manually entered that means that they are no longer in the vault, leaving you with a serious flaw in your system.
 There are two types of PDM systems out there, web based and desktop application.
 It really doesn’t matter which one you have, the only differentiating factor will be how the integration is implemented.